RomeroRodriguezD/homography-with-OpenCV/readme.md

 <br>
 -Bottom left.

 For this we can use a mouse callback that will store up to 4 points.
+Disclaimer: Only notebook version of matplotlib allows you to catch mouse events, so "%matplotlib notebook" it's a must.

 ```python